Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a scheduled Emirates flight to Durban via Dubai.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Durban.

 Day 2 Durban - Pennington/Scottburgh